arcweld/setup-new-computer-script/README.md

-# Setup a New Developer Computer
+# Setup a New Computer
-This script will help with the quick setup and installation of tools and applications for new developers at Vendasta.
-Tested in Mac OS 10.14, 10.15, and 11.
-This script hasn't been tested on M1 Macs.
+This script will help with the quick setup and installation of tools and applications for new Linux laptops.

 You can run this script multiple times without issue.
 You can also run it on a partially set-up computer and it will only install what is missing.